nebrius/commascript/README.md

 var a = new foo('Hello');
 ```

 A new feature is introduced inside the interface definition, an unnamed type.
-An unnamed type definition is an interface definition that is used inside of a comma declaration.
-Any define or cast operation that takes a named type can also take an inlined unnamed type definition.
+An unnamed type definition is an interface
+definition that is used inside of a comma declaration.
+Any define or cast operation that takes a named type can also take
+an inlined, unnamed type definition.

 What do you do if you want to create an empty array?
-In this case the array type cannot be inferred, so you created a named array type:
+In this case the array type cannot be inferred, so you created a
+named array type:

 ```JavaScript
 ('define(array, MyArray)', {